 Pumpkins are harvested from the garden to stand side by side with chrysanthemum flowers as living outdoor Halloween decorations.
 Yes, we revel in sprinkling the October yard with images of witches, ghosts and other macabre elements.
 But fall flowers in our gardens, especially those orange or yellow in color, should also assume the role of outdoor Halloween decorations.
 It is the last chance for many of us to enjoy the outdoors until the holiday of 4-leaf clovers, Saint Patrick's Day.

-Outdoor Halloween decorations of all types (natural as well as store-bought) should be thought of in terms of creative landscaping.
+Outdoor Halloween decorating of all types (natural as well as store-bought) should be thought of in terms of creative landscaping.
 Remember, this is a wild, fun holiday: ghosts and ghouls know no rules.
 So do some experimenting with your plantings.
 Seek new ideas for creative landscaping!
-Don't stick to using the traditional aster and chrysanthemum flowers every year as outdoor Halloween decorations.
+Don't stick to using the traditional aster and chrysanthemum flowers every year as Halloween decorations.
 For instance, in the photo at the top of the page, you see a fall scene just outside a back door, dominated by an angel's trumpet plant (Brugmansia Datura) whose blooming had been retarded during the summer by transplanting.
 It would be difficult for chrysanthemums to rival this display.
 Angel's trumpets do not supply fall foliage, but these poisonous plants more than makes up for it with aromatic, pendulous blossoms.